-The People's Commission for Using Gold as Money in the USA
+Introduction to the People's Commission for Using Gold as Money in the USA

 Key provisions of the Plan are:

-b) Private mints would be allowed, with license optional, and would issue both gold coins (perhaps just a gold disk in the center), and 'representative' paper notes and token coins (per item c below) if redeemable for gold.
+b) The Federal government would 'coin' money, but Private mints would be allowed, with license optional, and would issue both gold coins (perhaps just a gold disk in the center), and 'representative' paper notes and token coins (per item c below) if redeemable for gold.
 They would be required inform the public of the amount of gold they physically possess (not just a certificate for an 'unallocated' share of gold held by a third party) for redemption of notes and tokens.
 Minting by the government Treasury would be optional and have no privileges over private mints, thus allowing competing currencies.
 Other precious metals (such as silver) could be used, but gold has usually been preferred by the free market (users of money; see 'Monetary Rules' in chapter 4 of Dave's book).
 The private mints will decide which metals to use, based on market demand, which will vary by geographical area.
 Market demand will also determine the value of gold relative to other metals.

 c) 'Representative money' such as paper notes and base-metal 'token' coins could be used (they are just 'receipts' for the real money, which is gold), but by law would be subject to redemption for gold by bearer on demand.
 No specific percent of reserves for money issued would be required.
 If users of a mint's money were not confident of adequate gold reserves for redemption, they would use money from another mint.
 This gives incentive for mints to be honest and provide a good product.
 The Free Market at work!